-Table 9: Water Sample Holding Times Recommende ed by ALF T Lab Services I dole >1 // deel Sumple Holding I mico itecommentat cu wy 11111 All samples are transported from the field to the regional office in coolers with ice packs, making every effort to keep the samples in the dark and chilled.
+Table 9: Water Sample Holding Times Recommended by ALET Lab Services

+All samples are transported from the field to the regional office in coolers with ice packs, making every effort to keep the samples in the dark and chilled.
 Samples must remain below 10°C for the laboratory to accept them for analysis.
 Do not allow the samples to freeze as this will compromise the sample integrity.
 Any samples stored at the regional office must be stored and refrigerated in a secure location (locked) until they are shipped, in coolers to the ECCC analyzing laboratory.